 Becoming a Feature Event

 Culture Days wants to brag about you!
 We are always looking to highlight exceptional and exciting programs.
-With thousands of events being registered leading up to the Culture Days Weekend, you’ll want to make sure you get the most out of our promotional opportunities.
+With thousands of events being registered leading up to the Culture Days celebration, you’ll want to make sure you get the most out of our promotional opportunities.

 For more information about how to become a featured event, you can contact your provincial representatives, but here’s a few tips to get you started: